-Collegiate Recovery Community provides a nurturing, affirming environment
+A Collegiate Recovery Program provides a nurturing, affirming environment

-which students recovering from addiction can find peer support as well as
+in which students recovering from addiction can find peer support as well

 Students participating in this community have educational, academic,